 If it's the former, I know they're engaged and present.
 I've also managed to create a little intrigue.
 If it's the latter, I know they don't really care (and I should either try a different approach or move on).

 Wondering what to bring up?
 I usually ask something I actually want to know that's too short to include in the agenda, such as, "What percentage of your revenue comes from channel sales versus direct?"

-4. Use past successes (not failures) as your guide
+3. Use past successes (not failures) as your guide.

 I’ve always found it far more instructive to focus on what went well and try to replicate specific successes, rather than to dwell on mistakes.
 Our minds often behave like a search engine, displaying the results that reflect your query.

-For example, if you Google "don’t show me Chinese food menus” ... you are bound to get a massive list of Chinese food menus.
-Coincidentally, if you only focus on how you have failed in the past, then that's probably all you will ever see.
+For example, if you Google "don’t show me fast-food restaurants" you are bound to get a massive list of fast-food restaurants.
+Coincidentally, if you only focus on how things haven’t worked in the past, then that's probably all you will ever see.

 The good news is that the same rule applies if you focus on the things that have already worked.
-One way to reinforce that mindset is to reach out to your current customers and ask what were the things that first got them interested in your offering.
+One way to reinforce that mindset is to reach out to your current customers and ask about the things that got them interested in your offering.